elixir-lang/elixir-lang.github.com/_posts/2014-08-07-elixir-v0-15-0-released.markdown

   * Custom translators: so you can translate log messages coming from any Erlang application into Elixir syntax
   * Metadata: metadata allows developers to store information in the current process that will be available to all logged messages.
 For example, a web application can generate a `request_id`, store it as metadata, and all messages logged during that request will be properly identified with `request_id=...` in the log

 We have also relied a lot on the [research and work done by Andrew Thompson and the folks at Basho behind Lager](http://www.youtube.com/watch?v=8BNpOHFvg_Q) to ensure our logger is performant and robust.
-On this front, Logger...
+On this front, Logger

-  * Alternates between sync and async modes when logging messages to keep it performant when required but also apply back-pressure when under stress
+  * alternates between sync and async modes when logging messages to keep it performant when required but also apply back-pressure when under stress
-  * Formats and truncates messages on the client to avoid clogging the backends
+  * formats and truncates messages on the client to avoid clogging the backends
-  * Provide a highwater mark around Erlang's error_logger to avoid it from overflowing
+  * provide a highwater mark around Erlang's error_logger to avoid it from overflowing

-We are looking forward everyone's feedback on using Logger more and more in production.
+We are looking forward to everyone's feedback on using Logger more and more in production.

 ## Mix aliases